Making child arrangements if you divorce or separate

 You can change an existing court order or consent order.
 You can also ask a court to enforce an order if your ex-partner is not following it.

 If you ask the court to change or enforce an order, you’ll probably have to go to a court hearing.
-You can usually avoid this if you get help outside of court instead.
+You can usually avoid this if you get support outside of court, such as using a mediator or getting other help instead.

 Change an order